-■ For security reasons, this command is not placed in the same directory as other commands when Version Manager is installed.
-By default, it is installed in the \Bin\Admin subdirectory where you installed Version Manager.

-- Control access to the READDB and MAKEDB commands.
+- For security reasons, this command is not placed in the same directory as other commands when Version Manager is installed.
+By default, it is installed in the \Bin\Admin subdirectory where you installed Version Manager. - Control access to the READDB and MAKEDB commands.
 Anyone who can use these commands can read or modify all access control database information, including passwords. - There is no default access control database name.
-To identify the access control database, use the VCONFIG -A command or the AccessDB directive.
+To identify the access control database, use the VCONFIG -A command or the AccessDB directive. - If a privilege set name contains a dash character (-), you must quote the privilege set name when assigning it.
+Do this by manually editing the output of the READDB command before running the MAKEDB command against the output.
+For example, change: USER bsmith/ (Read-Only) to: USER bsmith/ ("Read-Only").

-For information about See Creating an access control database "MAKEDB command" on page 40 Configuring Version Manager to use the access control database "AccessDB directive" on page 121 "VCONFIG command" on page 57 Other Version Manager commands "Using Commands" on page 14
+For information about See Creating an access control database "MAKEDB command" on page 35 Configuring Version Manager to use the access control database "AccessDB directive" on page 117 "VCONFIG command" on page 52 Other Version Manager commands "Using Commands" on page 8